Levelup-Banner-2.jpg

 Close

-At the end of the 6-month engagement program, a closing email will be sent to all participants.
+At the end of the 6-month engagement program, an email informing the end of the program will be sent to to all participants.
 A Lessons Learned/Evaluation event will be held to mark the end of the program to reflect and share the success, challenges and best practices for future cohorts.
 However, if you and your mentor/mentee agree that the relationship has reached its natural conclusion before then, there are steps you can take to close the program effectively.
-It’s important to be clear about the ending.
+It is important to be clear about the ending.
 If you both wish to continue the mentorship relationship, that's excellent—just make sure there’s clarity about your expectations moving forward.
 If appropriate, take the time to provide feedback on your experience, highlight areas of focus, and summarize the learnings you both gained from the experience.
 Be sure to thank the other party for their time, and if it feels right, offer constructive feedback on what they did well and what could have been done differently.
 This feedback should also be shared with the mentorship team to ensure your satisfaction with the program and to help us continue providing the best possible service.

 REQUIREMENTS FOR MENTORS AND MENTEES